The \'etale local structure of algebraic stacks: Approximation and deformation of linearly fundamental stacks

-The uniqueness statements can be argued using similar methods---the complete case is clear, the excellent case can be reduced to the complete case using Artin approximation, and the others can be also reduced to the excellent case. \end{proof}
+The full and full faithfulness statements in \itemref{SetupI:deformations:exc} and \itemref{SetupI:deformations:fcpcn} can be deduced using similar methods: the quasi-excellent case can be reduced to the complete case using Artin approximation, and the non-excellent case can be reduced to the excellent case using limits. \end{proof}